DedHapp3n/COVAS-NEXT-Plugin-RichDC/{{cookiecutter.project_slug}}/README.md

 ```

 # Packaging
-Use the `./pack.ps1` script to package the plugin and any Python dependencies in the `deps` folder.
+Use the `./pack.ps1` or `./pack.sh` scripts to package the plugin and any Python dependencies in the `deps` folder.

 ## Acknowledgements